 • Reporting participants must be present for the entire MTC

-Contact Humana Military's dedicated Autism Care Demonstration (ACD) team
+Contact Humana Military's dedicated ACD team

 Available Monday through Friday, 8AM - 7PM (ET)